-Hydrophobic – not only is ePTFE resistant to droplets, it is hydrophobic in nature, meaning that droplets that do reach it are immediately repelled.
+Hydrophobic – not only is ePTFE membrane resistant to droplets, it is hydrophobic in nature, meaning that droplets that do reach it are immediately repelled.
 Hence, there is less risk that an infected droplet would remain on the surface of the material.
-This allows the face mask to have a longer lift, as there is less chance that the infection stays on the surface of the material.
+This allows the face mask to have a longer life, as there is less chance that the infection stays on the surface of the ePTFE material.

-With the current crisis in play, it is essential that newer and more effective materials are brought into action. ePTFE is one such material, as it can be manufactured in bulk and embedded into a standard non-woven polypropylene mask to give a manifold improvement in protection, while adding very little in terms of cost.
+With the current crisis in play, it is essential that newer and more effective materials are brought into action. ePTFE membrane is one such material, as it can be manufactured in bulk and embedded into a standard non-woven polypropylene mask to give a manifold improvement in protection, while adding very little in terms of cost.

 By our estimate, a simple ePTFE lined face mask should cost nothing more than US$0.2 per piece – which is a far cry from the US$2-3 we are currently seeing for high-end masks on the market.